CoreSenseEU/understanding-logic/docs/concepts/index.md

     Find *strategies* of **Engine** *exertions* to **create** required **Modelets**.

 !!! question "TODO"
-    Add a map of the conepts or something more elegant here...
+    Add a map of the concepts or something more elegant here...
     We should also include the triangle of meaning.

 ## Types